Seven Sisters Half Marathon

 Event Overview

-The Seven Sisters Half Marathon is a trail running event that takes place through the South Downs National Park.
-It is a point-to-point, single-loop course starting and finishing at Helen Garden in Eastbourne.
-Runners follow the South Downs Way, passing through Friston Forest and woodland trails towards the Seven Sisters and over Beachy Head.
-The route is noted for its views.
+The Seven Sisters Half Marathon is a single loop trail race that takes place in the South Downs National Park.
+The course starts and finishes at Helen Garden in Eastbourne.
+Participants follow a route that primarily utilizes the South Downs Way, leading through Friston Forest and towards the coast.
+The event covers notable landmarks including the Seven Sisters cliffs and Beachy Head.

 Course Details